-Also, unlike most shops where sizing options are an issue, SheIn has an easy-to-grasp sizing guide that’s accurate and informative.
-Most of the items are under $30 (so incredibly cheap right?) and they offer free international shipping to Singapore if you spend above US$50.” — Letty Seah, Junior Content Producer
+Also, unlike most shops where sizing options are an issue, Shein has an easy-to-grasp sizing guide that’s accurate and informative.
+Most of the items are under $30 (so incredibly cheap right?) and they offer free international shipping to Singapore if you spend above $50.

-“I’ve only started buying from Pomelo recently.
 Picture a popular high-street brand like Zara or Topshop, then convert that into an e-commerce concept and you get Pomelo.
-It carries really chic and affordable workwear pieces that are mostly inspired by the K-fashion style.
+It carries really chic and affordable workwear pieces that are mostly inspired by current trends, but adapted to the Asian market (think, higher necklines, narrower silhouettes etc.)

-They also carry a wide selection of stylish shoes and jewellery… They’ve got the all-in-one shopping experience package, if you ask me.” — Shannon Loh, Intern
+They also carry a wide selection of stylish shoes and jewellery and have since expanded into carrying other independent South-east Asian designers on the site as well.
+It’s the all-in-one shopping experience package, if you ask us.

-“I find it hard to find good quality T-shirts and shirts with good fit in Singapore’s brick-and-mortar stores.
-So I turned to Net-a-Porter to get my hands on some Alexander Wang T-shirts and well-cut basics like white shirts.
+It can be hard to find good quality t-shirts and shirts with good fit in Singapore’s brick-and-mortar stores, so sometimes our editors turn to Net-a-Porter to get their hands on some quality t-shirts and well-cut basics.

 As with other luxury e-commerce sites, Net-a-Porter offers a wide range of high quality merchandise from many covetable brands.
 They also provide comprehensive measurements for all items which helps get sizing right.

-I admittedly have some trust issues when it comes to online shopping, but I would say that Net-a-Porter is a rather established, trustworthy platform where I can shop at with a peace of mind.” — Melissa Chew, Associate Beauty Editor
+While admittedly there can be some trust issues when it comes to online shopping (missing parcels and extra long shipping time), Net-a-Porter is a rather established, trustworthy platform where one can shop at with a peace of mind.

-“Blackmilk is this Australian site which started out by selling these amazing, comfy leggings.
-But now they carry tops, dresses, trousers… Anything under the sun basically.
-I was originally looking for workout leggings when I came across this site.
-It’s really hard to find cute workout attire in Singapore but BlackMilk carries all these eclectic, richly decorated designs.
+BlackMilk is this Australian site which started out by selling these amazing, comfy leggings.
+But now they carry tops, dresses, trousers… anything under the sun basically.
+One of our editors was originally looking for workout leggings when she came across this site.

 “I enjoy shopping at BNKR for their versatile curation of labels such as Finders Keepers, The Fifth and Keepsake.
 Their pieces range from mid to high-tier pricing but I usually target their extensive sales section for stylish finds that will give me more bang for my buck.